Categories: ASD and DD, Child-focused

 By Paul Simeone, MA, CCC-SLP

-May Institute is an award-winning nonprofit organization with 65 years of experience in serving children and adults with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
-May Institute operates four schools for children and adolescents with ASD and other developmental disabilities, including one in Randolph, Mass.
-For more information, call 800-778-7601, or email firstname.lastname@example.org.
+May Institute is an award-winning nonprofit organization with more than 65 years of experience in serving children and adults with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
+May Institute operates five schools for children and adolescents with ASD and other developmental disabilities, including one in Randolph, Mass.
+For more information, call 800.778.7601 or visit www.mayinstitute.org.